jakelear/louisiana-fast/README.md

 # Louisiana-fast
-A button with one purpose: find the nearest Popeyes Louisiana Kitchen, and get direcitons to it.
+A button with one purpose: find the nearest Popeyes Louisiana Kitchen, and get directions to it.

 ## How does it work?
 1. Use browser geolocation to locate the user.